The Newman Society: Ethos

 Today, the Society is made up of a diverse range of Oxford's student Catholics, from all backgrounds and representing a wide range of traditions with the Church.
-Thus, while many are involved with contemporary worship styles, such as Taizé and 'Praise and Worship' events, support for the Tridentine Mass is ongoing, as part of a broadly-based spirituality.
+Thus, while many are involved with contemporary worship styles, such as Taizé and 'Praise and Worship' events, support for the Tridentine Mass is ongoing (although the society is prohibited from hosting the old rite), as part of a broadly-based spirituality.
 Saint John Henry Newman remains very much the Society's patron, with a June 2014 walking pilgrimage to the site of his conversion, at Littlemore on the outskirts of Oxford, attracting an enthusiastic turnout.

 While the Society is based at the University Catholic Chaplaincy, it has links with central Oxford's other Catholic churches: Blackfriars, St Benet's (before its closure in 2022), and the Oratory.
 The presence of the Society of Jesus in the Chaplaincy has added an additional dimension to the ethos of the Society.
-The Society is strongly committed to charitable work, with many members participating in the activities of the Society of St Vincent de Paul, including an early morning soup run, while CAFOD and Aid to the Church in Need are also supported.
+The Society is strongly committed to charitable work, with many members participating in the activities of the Oxford Companions of the Order of Malta, Society of St Vincent de Paul, CAFOD and Aid to the Church in Need.

 Term structure

-During full term there is a speaker every Thursday at 8pm in the Newman Room of The Old Palace, the historic building of the University Catholic Chaplaincy.
-Talks are preceded by a shared meal, cooked by members of the committee, at 7pm and followed by Adoration of the Blessed Sacrament, Benediction and Compline.
+During full term there is a speaker every Thursday at 8pm, usually in the Blue Room of The Old Palace, the historic building of the University Catholic Chaplaincy.
+Talks are preceded by a group rosary in the chapel at 6:30pm and a shared meal, cooked by students, at 7pm and followed by Adoration of the Blessed Sacrament, Benediction and Compline.
 There are also special events such as the Catholic Freshers' Fair at the start of Michaelmas, a Christmas party, and visits to historical sites, such as the priest holes of Mapledurham House.
-The Society hosts a popular Céilidh in Michaelmas and Hilary, and a Garden Party in the grounds of Campion Hall in Trinity.
-The Society has revived the practice of organizing sporting events.
-There are annual Society Vs Alumni and Oxford Vs Cambridge football matches, while a rugby team is also in the process of formation, and trains on Saturday mornings during Full Term.
+The Society hosts a Shrove Tuesday Céilidh in Hilary, and a Garden Party in the grounds of Campion Hall in Trinity.
+The Society had revived the practice of organizing sporting events.
+There was an annual Society vs Alumni match (the Oxford vs Cambridge match is now organised by the chaplaincy), while a rugby team was in the process of formation, and trained on Saturday mornings during Full Term.

 Committee

-The Society is led by a committee, composed of a President, Vice-President, Secretary, Treasurer, Publicity, Outreach and Social Officers, the St. Thomas More Lecture Secretary, the Keeper of the Bar, and Master of Ceremonies.
+The Society is led by a committee, composed of a President, Vice-President, Secretary, Treasurer, Publicity, Outreach and Social Officers, the St. Thomas More Lecture Secretary, the Keeper of the Bar, and Master of Ceremonies along with additional roles.
 The committee consists of both undergraduates and postgraduates, and reflects a mixture of home and international students, from a variety of colleges.
-Elections are typically at the end of Michaelmas, which also sees a very popular black-tie President's Dinner, again cooked by the committee.
+Elections are typically at the end of Michaelmas, which also sees a black-tie President's Dinner, again cooked by the committee.

-The President for 2024 is Rosa Thorne (Wadham College), and the Senior Member is Fr Nicholas Austin SJ, Master of Campion Hall.
+The president for 2026 is Monica Fox (Jesus College), and the Senior Member is Professor Paul Yowell, Fellow at Oriel College.
 Past presidents have included people who have gone on to be MP's, Bishops, Priests and Abbots as well as a variety of other professions.